CODES-group/opyrability/paper/paper.md

 # Summary

-When designing a chemical process/plant, two main tasks naturally arise, when considering the processing of raw materials into value-added products such as chemicals or energy:
+When designing a chemical process/plant two main tasks naturally arise when considering the processing of raw materials into value-added products such as chemicals or energy: